Marie-Julien Dunand: Death

 Dunand died in Chengdu in 1915.
 The French and British consuls as well as Chinese civil and military representatives attended his funeral.
-He was buried at Mopan Mountain (磨盘山) near Chengdu, where Louis Gabriel Taurin Dufresse was also buried.
+He was buried at Mopan Mountain (磨盘山) near Chengdu, where Saint Gabriel-Taurin Dufresse was also buried.
 He was succeeded by Jacques-Victor-Marius Rouchouse as the apostolic vicar.

 Legacy

 Charity

 According to the French-Asia Research Institute (IRFA), Dunand worked for the education of youth and the relief of the sick during his leadership.
 He opened an orphanage, a hospital and a hospice for the poor and entrusted them to the Franciscan Sisters of Mary.
 He also opened a school for boys, which was entrusted to the Marist Brothers.

 Architecture

 Immaculate Conception Cathedral, Chengdu, in 2013.